fantasyland/static-land/docs/spec.md

 Each algebra is a separate specification.
 An algebra may have dependencies on other algebras which must be implemented.

-An algebra may also state other algebra methods which do not need to be implemented and how they can be derived from new methods.
+An algebra may also state other algebra methods which can be derived from new methods.

-If a method can be derived and the type also has a hand written version of that method, derived and hand written methods must be equivalent.
-And if two derived version of a method can be created (for instance we can derive `map` using `ap` or `chain`), they must be equivalent.
+If a type provides a method which could be derived, its behaviour must be equivalent to that of the derivation (or derivations).

 * [Setoid](#setoid)
 * [Semigroup](#semigroup)